 Each state sets its own rates and rules for personal property tax assessment, and they can vary considerably from one jurisdiction to the next.
 Local governments sometimes impose their own taxes as well.
 But IRS rules for federal treatment of these taxes apply to all.

 What's Eligible to Be Deducted as Personal Property Tax?

-The tax code defines personal property tax pretty simply.
-"The term 'personal property tax' means an ad valorem tax which is imposed on an annual basis in respect of personal property."
-(Internal Revenue Code section 164(b)(1).)
+The tax code defines personal property tax pretty simply: "The term 'personal property tax' means an ad valorem tax which is imposed on an annual basis in respect of personal property," according to Internal Revenue Code section 164(b)(1).

-Treasury Regulations spell out three criteria for being able to deduct personal property taxes:
+Treasury Regulations spell out three criteria for being able to deduct a personal property tax: